abhinavkumar26/Dice-Simulation/README.md

-# Dice-Simulation
+# Dice-Simulation 🎲

-A simple python project built with tkinter and random
+Just messing around with random and tkinter 😅